Psylence0609/PCAM/README.md

   - `0`: No metastatic tissue (Negative)
   - `1`: Contains metastatic tissue (Positive)

-The dataset can be downloaded from [PatchCamelyon on Kaggle](https://www.kaggle.com/datasets).
+The dataset can be accessed from [PatchCamelyon on Kaggle](https://www.kaggle.com/datasets).

-## Requirements

 ## Requirements